-A home fire can be generated in different sources.
-The most leading source of home fires and home injuries are cooking fires.
+A home fire can be generated from different sources.
+The leading source of home fires and home injuries is cooking fires.
 NFPA reported that U.S. fire departments attended to approximately 172,100 home structure fires each year from 2012 to 2016 due to cooking activities.
 Leaving food neglected while cooking may overheat cooking equipment such as pots and pans, and could lead to home fires.

 - Home Heating Equipment

-Placing the heating equipment close to materials that can catch fire, such as wood furniture or clothing items (curtains, mattress and more), is the primary factor that could lead to heating equipment fires.
+Placing the heating equipment close to materials that can catch fire, such as wood furniture or clothing items (curtains, mattresses, and more), is the primary factor that could lead to heating equipment fires.

 - Electrical Equipment

 Electrical fires can be formed in many categories.
-Some examples of these are, using an appliance with worn and frayed cords or using outdated wirings.
-Plugging too many on one outlet at the same time, inappropriate use of extensions and faulty lighting fixtures add up to the category of the causes of electrical fires.
+Some examples of these are, using an appliance with worn and frayed cords or using outdated wiring.
+Plugging too many on one outlet at the same time, inappropriate use of extensions, and faulty lighting fixtures add up to the category of the causes of electrical fires.

-One key factor that contributes to the smoking fire is when a person smoking fell asleep or passed out in a bed or upholstered furniture.
+One key factor that contributes to the smoking fire is when a person smoking falls asleep or passes out in a bed or upholstered furniture.
 Upholstered furniture can easily catch fire and fire can spread quickly.

 Another factor that contributes to smoking fire is the improper discarding of cigarette butts.
 Butts can contain its fire even after a few hours.